simonvh/bioinfosummer/README.md

 **Q:** Check a few cell types.
 Do the motifs make sense (search the literature if you are not familiar with these cell types)?

 Unfortunately, there is no easy way to check if the motifs are relevant.
 Usually domain knowledge or extensive literature search is necessary to follow up.
 This computational analysis would serve as a starting point for further analysis.
 Maybe the way forward would be some experiments?

+# License

+This material is made available under the [Creative Commons BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).
+Deel free the share, remix and reuse!